FREE SHIPPING on orders of $85 or more

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Sexeard have been found, including Seward, Sewerd, Saward and others.

 This web page shows only a small excerpt of our Sexeard research.
-Another 169 words (12 lines of text) covering the years 1053, 1641, 1658, 1701, 1657 and 1715 are included under the topic Early Sexeard History in all our PDF Extended History products.
+Another 169 words (12 lines of text) covering the years 1053, 1641, 1658, 1701, 1657 and 1715 are included under the topic Early Sexeard History in all our PDF Extended History products and printed products wherever possible.

-Another 83 words (6 lines of text) are included under the topic Early Sexeard Notables in all our PDF Extended History products.
+Another 46 words (3 lines of text) are included under the topic Early Sexeard Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Sexeard family moved to Ireland, but this topic is not covered in this excerpt.
-Another 81 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 81 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Sexeard, or a variant listed above to cross the Atlantic and come to North America were : John Seward settled in Virginia in 1622; James Seward settled in Virginia in1655; Martin Seward arrived in Barbados in 1690; William Seward settled in Barbados in 1654 and later moved to the mainland..